0xSaturno/UAssetToolRivals-TUI/README.md

 # UAssetTool TUI

-A terminal UI wrapper for [UAssetToolRivals](https://github.com/XzantGaming/UAssetToolRivals), built in Go with Bubble Tea.
+A terminal UI wrapper for [UAssetToolRivals](https://github.com/XzantGaming/UAssetToolRivals), built in Go with Bubble Tea for Windows and Linux.
 It provides a keyboard-and-mouse driven interface for browsing commands, filling in arguments, previewing the generated CLI, streaming live output, and managing persistent settings without memorizing raw command syntax.

 ## Features